chinapedia/wikipedia.abstract.en/Page/Ghana_Armed_Forces.md

 GAF Military schools

-Ahimota_Cadet_Corps.jpgs from the |Achimota Senior High School Army Cadet Corps]] The GAF (Ghana Army) operates the GAF Cadet Corps for GAF Cadets whom go on to Military Education and Training and Recruit Training graduation from the GAF Military Academy for Army Recruit and Seaman Recruit prior to enlistment into the Military Branches of the GAF (Ghana Armed Forces):
+s from the |Achimota Senior High School Army Cadet Corps]] The GAF (Ghana Army) operates the GAF Cadet Corps for GAF Cadets whom go on to Military Education and Training and Recruit Training graduation from the GAF Military Academy for Army Recruit and Seaman Recruit prior to enlistment into the Military Branches of the GAF (Ghana Armed Forces):

 -   Ghana Military Academy (GAF Military Academy)
 -   GAF Cadet Corps)